The ‘Baby Sleep the Night™’ Philosophy

 ‘Crying it Out’

-People always ask me whether the Baby Sleep the Night™ ways to get a child to sleep involve letting the baby ‘cry it out’.
-Here are my thoughts on this.
+People always ask us whether the Baby Sleep the Night™ ways to get a child to sleep involve letting the baby ‘cry it out’.
+Here are our thoughts on this.

-Let me reassure you that I’m not an advocate of controlled crying, ‘shut the door and leave them’ methods.
-I’m not saying they don’t work if they’re done correctly.
+Let us reassure you that we’re not advocates of controlled crying, ‘shut the door and leave them’ methods.
+We’re not saying they don’t work if they’re done correctly.
 They do.

-However, I just think they are too tough on all involved.
+However, we just think they are too tough on all involved.

-I also completely understand that no one likes the idea of hearing their child cry.
-I myself am a mother of three and have been in your shoes.
+We also completely understand that no one likes the idea of hearing their child cry.
+We are also mothers and have been in your shoes.
 The Baby Sleep the Night™ philosophy does not rely on asking you to leave your child alone to cry for extended periods.

 The reason that the Baby Sleep the Night™ methods are so effective is that they let you develop a planned way of getting your baby, toddler, or child to sleep that you feel comfortable with.
 This is completely based on what you already know about your child.